barricklab/breseq/src/doc/installation.rst

 * :program:`R`: Either (1) **Recommended:** Download the installer package from http://www.r-project.org/.
 OR (2) Install with :program:`MacPorts` terminal command:

 >>> sudo port install R ghostscript

-* :program:`Boost`: Either (1) Download and install according to the instructions at http://www.boost.org/.
-If you do this, be sure that you build at least the ``program_options`` compiled library.
-An install of only the header files will not work.
-OR (2) **Recommended:** Install with :program:`MacPorts` terminal command:

->>> sudo port install boost

 2. Compile and install |breseq|
 -------------------------------